 Sources: Realtor.com — updated May 2026

-The median listing price around $243,000 tells part of the story, but buyers should know that some local market pages and aggregators show median prices closer to $350,000 depending on how they filter the data.
+The median listing price around $243,000 tells part of the story, but I always tell my clients that some local market pages and aggregators show median prices closer to $350,000 depending on how they filter the data.
 The difference usually comes down to whether the source includes new construction, larger homes, or lakefront properties in the calculation.
-Both numbers are useful.
-Neither one tells the whole story by itself.
+Both numbers are useful, but neither one tells the whole story by itself.

 Living in Auburndale